-This profile was prepared when Liane Maria Ribeiro Marcondes was elected to the Ashoka Fellowship in 1993.
+This description of Liane Maria Ribeiro Marcondes's work was prepared when Liane Maria Ribeiro Marcondes was elected to the Ashoka Fellowship in 1993.

 Liane Marcondes spearheads the introduction of interactive and multimedia computer teaching tools into Brazilian education.
 From its original base in Rio de Janeiro and São Paulo, her program is spreading rapidly into schools throughout the country.